emiliah3647/Pokemon-adventure-project/Penny.md

-Finally,on the school grounds you meet up with penny....she tells you that she was the big boss of team star and that it not fair that these kids got bullied,incuding her.
+Finally, on the school grounds you meet up with penny....she tells you that she was the big boss of team star and that it not fair that these kids got bullied ,incuding her.

 She challages you too a battle...its time to go all out!!